 - Successful Home Tour

-- Honored Melissa Harrington Hughes on the tenth anniversary of 9/11, approximately $15,000 was distributing to Bay Area nonprofits to close out this fund
+- Honored Melissa Harrington Hughes on the tenth anniversary of 9/11, approximately $15,000 was distributed to Bay Area nonprofits to close out this fund

 - Silent Witness Domestic Violence Awareness event with Fiona Ma’s office.
 We were able to work with a group of domestic violence prevention non-profits to increase event attendance at our Silent Witness event in October